hashgraph/stablecoin-studio/README.md

 > The account deploying the stable coin can be set as the administrator of the underlying token (instead of the smart contract itself), in which case, that account could completely bypass the stable coin and interact with the underlying token directly in order to change the keys associated to the roles.
 This would completely decouple the stable coin from the underlying token making the above-mentioned functionalities impossible.

-## Creating Stable Coins
+## Creating stable coins
 Every time a stable coin is created, a new Hedera Token is created (the underlying token) and the following smart contracts are deployed:
 - The stable coin proxy smart contract: pointing to the `HederaTokenManager` logic smart contract that was passed as an input argument(*).
 Proxies are used to make stable coins upgradable.
 - The stable coin proxy admin smart contract: this contract will act as an intermediary to upgrade the stable coin proxy implementation.
-For more information on this, check the contract module's README.
+For more information on this, check the [contract module's README](https://github.com/hashgraph/hedera-accelerator-stablecoin/tree/main/contracts/README.md).

 An smart contract, named `StablecoinFactory`, must be previously deployed since implements the flow to create a new stable coin in a single transaction.
 A default `StablecoinFactory` is deployed, but any user will be able to [deploy their own factory](#Deploying-the-stable-coin-factories).